-It's hard to sum up all of the features at Cove Palisades State Park.
-With 72 miles of shoreline and majestic steep canyon walls protecting the water from winds, Lake Billy Chinook is the undeniable lake boating paradise of Oregon.
-Graced by the mild, sunny, Central Oregon weather, and a variety of day use areas, campgrounds, and boat launches, this is going to be a seriously good time.
+It is hard to sum up all of the features at Cove Palisades State Park near Culver, Oregon.
+With 72 miles of shoreline and majestic steep canyon walls protecting the water from winds, Lake Billy Chinook is the undeniable boating paradise of Oregon.
+Graced by the mild, sunny Oregon weather and a variety of day-use areas, campgrounds, and boat launches, this is going to be a seriously good time.

-Lake Billy Chinook is the main attraction, and all three Day Use Areas are well designed to handle busy boat and trailer traffic in the summer.
+Lake Billy Chinook is the main attraction, and all three day-use areas are well designed to handle busy boat and trailer traffic in the summer.
 There are large staging areas, multi-lane launches, and designated trailer storage lots.
-The State Park operates the Cove Palisades Resort, and offers every variety of water toy from simple paddle sports and float tubes, to adventurous wake boats, jet skis and even full-featured houseboats.
+The state park operates the Cove Palisades Resort and offers every variety of water toys, from simple paddle boards and float tubes to adventurous wake boats, jet skis, and even full-featured houseboats.

 RV Rentals in The Cove Palisades State Park

 Only 45 minutes from Bend in the middle of Oregon, the Cove Palisades State Park in Jefferson County is just a short drive from Highway 97.
 Also known as the Dalles-California Highway, this is one of Oregon’s most important and popular corridors that stretches almost 300 miles from Washington to California.
 Keep your eyes open and you can see some of the awesome highlights along this road, depending on which way you come from.